easystats/bayestestR/paper/paper.md

 # Introduction

-The Bayesian framework for statistics is quickly gaining in popularity among scientists, for reasons such as reliability and accuracy (particularly in noisy data and small samples), the possibility to incorporate prior knowledge into the analysis or the intuitive interpretation of results [@andrews2013prior; @etz2016bayesian; @kruschke2010believe; @kruschke2012time; @wagenmakers2018bayesian].
+The Bayesian framework for statistics is quickly gaining in popularity among scientists, for reasons such as reliability and accuracy (particularly in noisy data and small samples), the possibility of incorporating prior knowledge into the analysis and the intuitive interpretation of results [@andrews2013prior; @etz2016bayesian; @kruschke2010believe; @kruschke2012time; @wagenmakers2018bayesian].
 Adopting the Bayesian framework is more of a shift in the paradigm than a change in the methodology; All the common statistical procedures (*t*-tests, correlations, ANOVAs, regressions, etc.) can also be achieved within the Bayesian framework.
 One of the core difference is that in the *frequentist* view, the effects are fixed (but unknown) and data are random.
 On the other hand, instead of having single estimates of the "true effect", the Bayesian inference process computes the probability of different effects *given the observed data*, resulting in a distribution of possible values for the parameters, called the *posterior distribution*.

 Effects in the Bayesian framework can be described by [characterizing their posterior distribution](https://easystats.github.io/bayestestR/articles/guidelines.html).
 Commonly reported indices include measures of centrality (e.g., the median, mean or MAP) and uncertainty (the [*credible* interval](https://easystats.github.io/bayestestR/articles/credible_interval.html)). *Cum grano salis*, these are considered the counterparts to the coefficient point-estimates and confidence intervals of the frequentist framework.
 Additionally, `bayestestR` also focuses on implementing a Bayesian null-hypothesis testing framework (in a Bayesian meaning, i.e., extended to general testing of "effect existence") by providing access to both established and exploratory indices of effect *existence* and *significance* (such as the ROPE, @kruschke2018bayesian; the MAP-based *p* value, @mills2018objective; or the Probability of Direction - *pd*).